forcedotcom/isvte-sfdx-plugin/EXTENDING.md

 ```

 #### Dependency Rules
 Dependency Rules identify a dependency on a feature, cloud, or other item.
-They are defined in the ```dependencyRules``` object and follow the structure:
+They are defined in the ```dependencyRules``` list and follow the structure:
 ```
 interface IDependecyRule {
   name: string, //Name for the dependency rule